1. Introduction

 Steps to Remove and Reapply Clear Coat

-Doing this process requires several careful steps:
+This process requires careful execution of several steps:

 - Assessment:

-- Identify areas with visible damage.
+- Identify areas exhibiting visible damage.

 - Surface Preparation: